Gajar Gobhi Shalgam Achar Recipe

 Step 5: While the veggies are cooking, line a baking tray or a plate with an absorbent kitchen cloth.

 Step 6: Spread the strained vegetables on the cloth and let them air dry for 3-4 hours.
-This step is crucial to remove any excess moisture from the vegetables and extend the pickle’s shelf life.
+This step is crucial for removing excess moisture from the vegetables and extending the pickle’s shelf life.

 Step 7: Once the veggies are air-dried, add the following ingredients to a large mixing bowl and mix them well.